 The most probable reason for that might be not defining your company values and culture.
-Since you’d started a business, you’ve been too focused on just keeping it alive and haven’t paid attention to small and silly stuff like the personality of who you’ve just hired.
+Since you’d started a business, you’ve been too focused on just keeping it alive and haven’t paid attention to small and silly stuff like the personality of whom you’ve just hired.

 How to fix this?

 Here is a simple but powerful exercise that can help you put the company back on track.
-I’ve learned during my MBA course and I suppose it will last with me forever.
+I’ve learned it during my MBA course and I suppose it will last with me forever.

 Think of a Brand Identity for your company.
 How would you benefit?
-It will give you not only a perception of the company culture, but also some insights about your clients.
+It will not only give you a perception of the company culture, but also some insights about your clients.
 Given that, which steps should you follow to make it work?
 Let’s see.

 1. Action Plan

 The Brand Identity is one of the most useful concepts I’ve worked with.
 Once defined it will guide you, your employees and the whole organization for many years forward.
 Before you read further, make yourself familiar with the concept, and make sure you know it by heart (no joke).

 Take a day or two off with your board to end up with no emails, no conf-calls, no fails or asaps.
 You are about to define your company idea for the next couple of years – it requires some focus.
 Then just work on it.
 Together.

 You probably have noticed the company started drifting in the direction you never intended to follow.
 It’s time to address your whole organization right away.

 As always, I strongly recommend telling the whole truth, even if it’s harsh.
 If you have to lay off someone, explain why.
 If the person doesn’t match your company in character or one’s respect to the values you cultivate, everyone else should understand that.